 - Schedule a meeting with the agency's human resources representative to answer the new employee's questions.

-- Prepare and present the employee with a performance evaluation.
-Performance evaluations should be conducted at the second and fifth month anniversaries for grades 19 and below and at the third, seventh and eleventh month anniversaries for grades 20 and above.
+- Prepare and present the employee with a report on performance.
+Reports on performance should be conducted at the second and fifth month anniversaries for grades 19 and below and at the third, seventh and eleventh month anniversaries for grades 20 and above.

 - Ask a new employee to identify any issues he or she is experiencing in the onboarding process.